Marlon668/VerificationClaimsWithTimeAttribution/readme.md

 - parameter alpha for the attribution of the article text
 - parameter beta for the attribution of the publication date
 - 'training'
+- boolean value to indicate if the article text is with preText or not

 For evaluating the various models in terms of micro- and macroF1, run the above files with the following arguments:
 - path to save the model/where previous model is saved
 - parameter alpha for the attribution of the article text
 - parameter beta for the attribution of the publication date
 - 'evaluation'
+- boolean value to indicate if the article text is with preText or not

 ### Running the experiments

+#### Time and text attributions

+The code for these tests are based on [](https://github.com/ankurtaly/Integrated-Gradients) The files `attribution.py`, `attributionTime.py`, `attributionTimeText.py` and `attributionEverything` describe the calculatation for the time and text attributions for the BiLSTM versions of respectively `Basemodel` and the global models of `Model with attribution of the publication date`, `Model with attribution of the in text timexes` and `Model with attribution of both the publication date and the in text timexes`.